 Determine whether n is prime.
 Return 2 if n is definitely prime, return 1 if n is probably prime (without being certain), or return 0 if n is definitely non-prime.

-This function does some trial divisions, then some Miller-Rabin probabilistic primality tests.
-The argument reps controls how many such tests are done; a higher value will reduce the chances of a composite being returned as “probably prime”.
-25 is a reasonable number; a composite number will then be identified as a prime with a probability of less than 4^(-reps).
+This function performs some trial divisions, then reps Miller-Rabin probabilistic primality tests.
+A higher reps value will reduce the chances of a non-prime being identified as “probably prime”.
+A composite number will be identified as a prime with a probability of less than 4^(-reps).
 Reasonable values of reps are between 15 and 50.